-9.2.2.6 Reducer / ReducerFactory
+9.2.2.6 Doing Algorithm Work with Reducer

 Reducers do the last bit of algorithm work.
 This can be aggregating values, calculating averages, or any other work that is expected from the algorithm.

 Since values arrive in chunks, the reduce method is called multiple times for every emitted value of the creation key.
 This also can happen multiple times per chunk if no Combiner implementation was configured for a job configuration.